lukebergen/dotfiles/nvim/README.md

 ## Plugins

+### Random notes
 Each file under the lua/plugins/ directory is a lazy-nvim plugin spec.
 See [lazy-nvim spec](https://lazy.folke.io/spec) documentation for more info.

+In the spec, the init function is run before the plugin loads even if the the plugin is configured to load lazily.
+The config function is run after the plugin has loaded.

+### Plugins installed
 - auto-session - manages automatically saving/reloading sessions for a given working directory
 - fugitive     - :replace-me: old git plugin
 - hop          - handy little plugin to make it easy to jump to specific places in a buffer
 - init         - required as the starting point for all the other plugins I guess?
 - nightfox     - colorscheme jazz
 - polyglot     - syntax/highlight files.
 Mostly just for old/obscure things that don't have tree-sitter support for yet
-- surround     - handy key mappings to surround words with quotes, change parens to brackets, etc. See its docs for more
+- surround     - :replace-me: ? (with echasnovski/mini.surround) handy key mappings to surround words with quotes, change parens to brackets, etc. See its docs for more
 - telescope    - :must-have: fuzzy finder over lists.
 That's super generic.
 Just check out the [docs](https://github.com/nvim-telescope/telescope.nvim) for all the handy stuff you can do with it.
 (I use `ff` a hundred times a day)
+  - telescope-media-files (for showing previews of media files (images require chafa binary to be installed))
 - treesitter   - experimental at this point but seems like the future of syntax-based stuff like highlighting and whatnot
 - unimpaired   - some handy key mappings.
 See [docs](https://github.com/tpope/vim-unimpaired) for everything.
 I mostly just use it for `]q`, `[q`, `]s`, and `[s`
 - vimwiki      - :replace-me: ?
 A bunch of bindings and all kinds of stuff to make it easy to manage a little wiki for note taking, diary, task management, etc. Maybe replace with kiwi if I can reproduce everything I like about the old school vimwiki?

+### To look into
+- pwntester/octo.nvim
+- nvim-telekasten/telekasten.nvim (vimwiki replacement?)
+  - calendar-vim
+- mistweaverco/kulala.nvim
+- L3MON4D3/LuaSnip

 ## Some Handy Built-in and Plugin Commands